ZacharyGeurts/universal_equation/README.md

 **Note**: Resizing the window may cause crashes; this is a known issue and not a priority for fixing yet.
 To adjust window size, modify `src/main.cpp`.
 **Platform**: Currently Linux-only, with plans for cross-platform support after GUI stabilization.

-This project uses a custom Vulkan backend for rendering, chosen for performance and flexibility.
+This project uses a custom Vulkan backend for rendering, chosen from idiocy, ignorance, and patience.

 ## Licensing
 This is **not free (as in freedom) software**.
 It is provided for **educational purposes only**.